Kayala47/josh-tutoring/README.md

 As you can see, I've made some changes.
 This README file will now be used to host announcements, and your weekly homework.
 I've transferred all the definitons we created into the definitons.txt file, so you can always access those there.

-Your homework this week:
-- think about other powers for the wizard
+TODO for next week:
+- modify the lightning picture so it can connect with itself in a loop
-- and make a button for the new power
+- draw a little magic shield for the dodge spell
+- two buttons - lightning bolt and ward